tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This screenshot shows the + Add applications link highlighted on the applications tab.](images/addapplications.png "Add application")

 7. On the Add Application fly out, next to Application source, select **Start Menu**.
-Add the following applications, selecting **Save** between selections.
+Next, add the following applications, selecting **Save** between selections.

     - Outlook